 Finishing high school is a rite of passage for young adults.
-This achievement not only marks the beginning of adulthood, but also opens higher education and career opportunities for the aspiring graduate.
+Not only does this achievement mark the beginning of adulthood, but it also opens higher education and career opportunities for the graduate.
 Unfortunately, for students who leave school early, the disadvantages of dropping out of high school are many and can be life altering.

-The most significant disadvantage high school dropouts face is lowered economic gains when compared to high school graduates.
-According to an article on the Education Testing Services website called “Dropping Out of High School: Prevalence, Risk Factors and Remediation Strategies,” a high school dropout will earn $375,000 less over his lifetime than an individual with a diploma.
-The Education Testing Services website also reports another grim statistic: Median earnings for families of high school dropouts were 30 percent lower in 2004 than in 1974.
-Additionally, most employers require a high school diploma credential in order to be considered for employment -- making it even more difficult for dropouts to earn an income.
-Also, drop outs may not have access to wealth producing assets such as retirement pensions which employers often offer as a benefit.
+The most significant disadvantage high school dropouts face is lowered economic gains when compared with high school graduates.
+According to an article on the Education Testing Service website called “Dropping Out of High School: Prevalence, Risk Factors and Remediation Strategies,” a high school dropout will earn $375,000 less over his lifetime than an individual with a diploma.
+Additionally, most employers require a high school diploma credential to be considered for employment — making it even more difficult for dropouts to earn an income.
+In 2015, the percentage of unemployed high school dropouts was eight, compared to 5.4 percent for high school graduates.
+Also, dropouts may not have access to wealth-producing assets such as retirement pensions that employers often offer as a benefit.

 Lack of Access to Higher Education

 Without a high school diploma, a person will have a difficult time gaining access to financial aid from colleges or trade schools.
 In fact, most universities and trade schools require students to have a diploma before they are accepted into a program.
 A student who lacks a high school diploma faces a huge hurdle because it's difficult to gain access to the advanced skills and training higher education offers, along with the accompanying increase in income, without one.